aalp75/competitive-coding/README.md

-Library code for programming contests
+Library code for competitive coding